Yoco Fraud Guide

 What could cause my services to be terminated?

-Your services can be terminated when there is confirmed fraud, high risk behaviour, or you operate a business on the prohibited business list.
+Your services can be terminated when there is confirmed fraud, high risk behavior, or you operate a business on the prohibited business list.

 Why are cash loans/financial services/crypto traders not allowed?